-- (1) Minera Cielo Azul Ltda. ("MCAL") holds the Marimaca, Llancahue Prospect, and the Talca Belt properties. - (2) Minera San Jorge S.A. ("MSJ") owns the San Jorge property (the "San Jorge Property").
-The sale of MSJ is pending and it has been deconsolidated from the Company's financial statements. - (3) Sociedad Contractual Minera Berta ("SCMB") holds the Berta Project and is 65% owned by the Company and 35% owned by ProPipe.
+(1) Minera Cielo Azul Ltda. ("MCAL") holds the Marimaca Project and Llancahue Prospect.

+(2) Minera San Jorge S.A. ("MSJ") owns the San Jorge property (the "San Jorge Property").
+The sale of MSJ is pending and it has been deconsolidated from the Company's financial statements.

+(3) Sociedad Contractual Minera Berta ("SCMB") holds the Berta Project and is 65% owned by the Company and 35% owned by ProPipe.(4) Owner of the Ivan SXEW Plant.